Application for this scholarship will open on September 1, 2018.

 Admission to ICU

-The results will be announced by ICU on February 23, 2018.
+The results will be announced by ICU in February 2019.
 Immediately after acceptance, the scholarship recipients will commit to study at ICU.

 - Application form